Upon completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

-Diploma courses are offered in specific niche areas such as Diploma in Graphic Design, Diploma in Business Management, Diploma in Computer Science, etc. Pre-university programmes on the other hand offer certifications in broad and general fields such as arts or science.
+Diploma courses are offered in specific niche areas such as Diploma in English, Diploma in Business Management, Diploma in Information Technology, etc. Pre-university programmes on the other hand offer certifications in broad and general fields such as arts or science.

 How are the Diploma courses structured?

 The academic structure of a diploma is also well rounded with a balance between coursework, assignments and examinations.
 The final grade of your diploma will also take into account all of these different components.
 This is unlike other pre-university programmes which more often than not use examinations as the sole method of assessment.

 A diploma typically takes between 24 to 36 months for completion.

 There are a few plus points when you choose a diploma.
 Here are five reasons why you should study a diploma: